tobigun/EavesDrum/README.md

 Select the MIDI note of the zone to the desired value.
 You can trigger the note via the UI by pressing the "Play" button to preview the sound.

 > [!IMPORTANT]
-> When you change mappings they will be applied immediately but they will be reset to the old values when EavesDrum reboots or looses power.
+> When you change mappings they will be applied immediately but they will be reset to the old values when EavesDrum reboots or loses power.
 To keep the settings you have to save them with the "Save" Button (SD-Card icon) in the top Icon Bar.

 **Apply Drum-Kit Mappings**
 You can change the mappings of all pads in the drum-kit at ones if you drag & drop a mapping file (see folder `/config/mappings`) to top border (aka the Icon Bar) of the UI.
 This way you can switch between the mappings of the drum softwares easily.